jk11demo/COMP5202/content/Week01/notes-javascript.md

 Note that to use javascript, you do not need to install anything.
 However, you can use JS Libraries which we will look at later.

+---

+## Tutorial 4b: Deploying your website

+---

+This is just a need to know for now

 > We will talk about using a webserver later in the course.